Total Eclipse of the Heart: Background and release

 The release date for "Si demain...
-(Turn Around)" was brought forward by three weeks due to unprecendented demand after the track received pre-release radio airplay.
+(Turn Around)" was brought forward by three weeks due to unprecedented demand after the track received pre-release radio airplay.
 Tyler and Antonn filmed the music video in Québec, Canada.
 Behind-the-scenes footage was released on Tyler's concert film, Bonnie on Tour (2006).

 Following the success of "Si demain...
 (Turn Around)", Tyler and Antonn released a second duet, "Si tout s'arrête (It's a Heartache)", on 7 June 2004.

 Bonnie Tyler and Kareen Antonn performing "Si demain...
 (Turn Around)" at La Cigale (Paris) on 8 June 2005.

 Critical reception

 In reviews, critics praised "Si demain...
-(Turn Around)" for its inventive approach at re-recording a pre-established hit song.
+(Turn Around)" for its approach at re-recording a pre-established hit song.
 Platine, a French magazine, attributed the track's success to an emerging trend of "transborder duets" in 2004.
 Music charts analyst Elia Habib noted that "Si demain...
 (Turn Around)" is the first bilingual chart-topping single since "7 Seconds" by Youssou N'Dour and Neneh Cherry in 1994.
 Music Actu stated the song was "among the most popular singles of French public" upon release, and noted its performance on the French singles chart.